SepiaBeet50370/project3/README.md

 4. Please note that I have include a screen recorded video of me adding a new employee to the app to verify that my submission is working.
-This is incase something happens to my server instances before my submission has been reviewed.
+This is incase something happens to my server instances before my submission has been reviewed...